 About Laura

-Laura Meckler is national education writer for the Washington Post, where she covers the news, politics, policies, and people shaping American schools.
+Laura Meckler is senior national education writer for the Washington Post, where she covers the news, politics, policies, and people shaping American schools.

 She previously reported on the White House, presidential politics, immigration, and health care for the Wall Street Journal, as well as on health and social policy for the Associated Press.
 Before coming to Washington, Laura covered state government in Columbus, Ohio.
 She got her start covering everything from schools and cops to the annual Pro Football Hall of Fame festival at The Repository in Canton, Ohio.